deweythedeci/osquery-ctf/README.md

 `gcloud config set project [PROJECT-ID]`

-Enable the compute API for this project.

-`gcloud services enable compute.googleapis.com`

 Create a Python virtual enviornment that will be used for Ansible.

 `virtualenv -v env-osctf; source env-osctf/bin/activate`